ryan4yin/pulumi-proxmox/README.md

 from pathlib import Path

 import pulumi
-from pulumi_proxmox.vm import *
-from pulumi_proxmox import Provider, ProviderVirtualEnvironmentArgs
+from pulumi_proxmox import Provider, ProviderVirtualEnvironmentArgs from pulumi_proxmox.vm import *

-# this provider cannot read configuration from EnvVars yet,
+# this provider cannot read configuration from Environment variables yet,
 # You must manually pass parameters by instantiating a custom provider
 proxmox_provider = Provider(
     "proxmox-provider",